 Bellingham is very fortunate to be the chosen home of many talented musicians and artists.
 That includes a variety of theater, music and dance performers.
 Sylvia Center for the Arts, an evolving performance space founded in 2016 in Bellingham’s Downtown Arts District, has recently completed its expansion to include the Lucas Hicks Theatre.
 As the downtown and waterfront continue to develop and change, Sylvia Center continues to be a major influence on the area as a center for culture and the arts.

 I’ve worked and performed for several years with Sylvia Center’s Artistic Director Glenn Hergenhahn-Zhao and his talented wife, co-founder and Capital Cabinet Chair Shu-Ling Hergenhahn-Zhao.
 Both work full-time to support Sylvia Center’sÂ mission toÂ serve Northwest Washingtonâ€™s performing arts community with more resources.

 Through a phased approach, Sylvia Center is gradually becoming Whatcom Countyâ€™s performing arts community hub.
-With spaces currently in use for classes, events, and stage performances, and state and local funding likely on the way, Sylvia Center is transforming into a cutting-edge mixed-use performance space serving the arts community and providing even more options for visitors to appreciate.
+With spaces currently in use for classes, events, and stage and music performances, Sylvia Center is has become a cutting-edge mixed-use performance space serving the arts community and providing even more options for visitors to appreciate.

 In Spring 2016, The iDioM announced that, after 14 years at its Cornwall Avenue location, it would relocate to a new space being rebuilt almost from scratch and with much broader reach.
 Sylvia Center’s goals transcend and include those of the iDiOM, to premier hundreds of original plays by accomplished artists who live in or have deep ties to the Bellingham area.